Florida A&M alum wins $20K in ‘Pitch:HBCU’ startup competition

 The HBCU Advocate launched Pitch:HBCU as part of the HBCU Futures Conference, a 2-day virtual summit that brought HBCU administration, faculty, students, and alumni from across the country together to imagine what the next 150 years could look like for HBCUs.
 “The HBCU startup community has never been more vibrant,” Jones stated.
 “With this competition, we were able to celebrate the accomplishments of so many founders, and ultimately support some truly awesome ‘HBCU-bred’ startups.”
 Jones has been involved with pitch competitions in the past, including judging a competition for women-led startups that was sponsored by the U.S. Small Business Administration.
 “As an HBCU graduate myself, I wanted Pitch:HBCU to highlight all of the amazing talent that is being fostered at HBCUs across the country.”
 The HBCU Advocate also invited the Pitch:HBCU finalists to join their virtual business incubator.

 Pitch:HBCU and the HBCU Futures Conference was sponsored in part by Silicon Valley venture capital firms Base10 Partners and Plexo Capital.
 Both firms have been advocates for HBCU communities and provided the $20,000 Pitch:HBCU grand prize.
 Plexo Capital’s Founding Managing Partner, Lo Toney, is a proud Hampton University alumnus.
-IBM, Dominion Energy, Cigna, and Verizon were also sponsors of the HBCU Futures Conference.
+IBM, Dominion Energy, Cigna, Verizon, Nick & Tia Caldwell, Mercedes Benz, and State Farm were also sponsors and partners of the HBCU Futures Conference.